freenandes/prez/list/docs_design.md

 ---

-With documentation, we can promote adoption and good use of products.
+With documentation, we can promote the adoption and good use of products.

 ![bg right](../img/docs_design-billy_manual.png)